phplucidframe/phplucidframe-docs/database-seeding.rst

 The following is seeding file syntax. ::

     <?php
-    use LucidFrame\Core\Seeder; // required ony if you have any reference field to insert and to use Seeder::setReference()
+    use LucidFrame\Core\Seeder; // required ony if you have any reference field to insert and to use Seeder::getReference()

     // Must return the array
     return array(